Osetoham/SCA-General-Task/week-1-task/README.md

 **To demonstrate that user(s) in a group cannot access files/folders that belong to another group unless they are added to that group, the illustration below is provided**

-To demonstrate a user (user laura) is given sudo access, the *visudo command lets you edit the sudo files*, in the file below you would see that the admin has access to all files;
+A user (user laura) is given sudo access, the *visudo command lets you edit the sudo files*, in the file below you would see that the admin has access to all files;

 <img alt='#' src='img/014.PNG'>
 <img alt='#' src='img/005.PNG'>